9970: ACE Preparatory Academy Charter School

 • any family who indicated they did not have a device appropriate for scholar learning at home could receive a school issued Chromebook (we are 1:1)

-• the assigned Chromebook, charger, headphones, and mouse belonging to each scholar were fully cleaned, inventoried and packaged and sent home on 4/6 for all in need
+• the assigned Chromebook, charger, headphones, and mouse belonging to each scholar were fully cleaned, inventoried and packaged and sent home for all in need

 • an FAQ document was created and provided to every family to help trouble-shoot tech issues at home• 4 Family Liaisons were trained on potential technology issues so that they can serve as the first responders and provide tech support to families as needed